elfstead/silke/README.md

 Silke draws a lot of inspiration from Solid, such as using signals for granular reactivity, and JSX for templates.
 However, the underlying philosophy is a bit different.
 While Solid chose JSX because it's the path to optimal performance via their compiler, Silke chose JSX because it's the simplest way to parse HTML templates in TypeScript/Bun.
 It turns out, though, that what is simple is also often what is fast, so in practice we end up going the same way.

-Of course, do also note that Solid has a way more mature ecosystem compared to Silke.
+Of course, do also note that Solid has a much more mature ecosystem compared to Silke.

 ## Limitations